-Musical entertainment will be provided by a steel band, and a raffle will give everyone the chance to win a season ticket for Yorkshire Cricket Club, signed footballs from Leeds United, Everton Liverpool, Traimere and a Leeds Rugby League ball Pete Davis, Vice President of Pete Davis, Vice President of Communications at Beckett Park and Funday organiser, said: "We want to promote LMU students in Leeds in a good light, and also to raise loads of money for Cancer Research."
-He continued: "The Lord Mayor will be attending, and we are trying to improve communications between students and locals in Leeds.
+Musical entertainment will be provided by a steel band, and a raffle will give everyone the chance to win a season ticket for Yorkshire Cricket Club, signed footballs from Leeds United, Everton Liverpool, Tranmere and a Leeds Rugby League ball.
+Pete Davis, Vice President of Communications at Beckett Park and Funday organiser, said: "We want to promote LMU students in Leeds in a good light, and also to raise loads of money for Cancer and locals in Leeds.
 "Many companies have been very helpful.
 The Midland Bank has provided us with some marquees, much of the equipment we will be using has been loaned to us by Yorkshire Cancer Research, and the army will be putting on Infantry and Parachute displays.
 Leeds United will be participating in the Gladiators duelling event, and of course the University has provided a lot," he added.
-Student reaction to news of the Funday was quite enthustastic.
+Student reaction to news of the Funday was quite enthusiastic.
 "It'll be good if it's sunny.
-I'll go for the fair and the beer," said Economies and Public Policy student Graham Crawford.
-Pictured opposite, listed from top left: Les Silver, Pete Davis, Gary Speed, Gordon Strachan, Gary McCaillster.
-(Pict Ed Crissin)
+I'll go for the fair and the beer," said Economics and Public Policy student Graham Crawford.